-During an educational career spanning 27 years, Burton was a servant leader, activist, and advocate, who gave voice to issues, and served in various roles, including: Author; Adjunct Instructor; Instructor; Senior Instructor; Adjunct Professor of Management; Adjunct Professor of Marketing; Adjunct Professor of Law; Assistant Professor of Business Administration; Associate Professor of Business Administration; Full Professor of Business Administration; College and University leader; Chairman; Director; and Administrator; serving more than 10,000 students and professionals during his long and distinguished career.
+During an educational career spanning 27 years, Burton was a servant leader, activist, and advocate, who gave voice to issues and served in various roles: Author; Instructor; Senior Instructor; Adjunct Professor of Management; Adjunct Professor of Law; Adjunct Professor of Legal Studies; Assistant Professor of Business Administration; Associate Professor of Business Administration; Full Professor of Business Administration; College and University leader; Chairman; Director; and Administrator.
+He served approximately 10,000 students and professionals during his long and distinguished career.
 Several colleges and universities attempted to recruit Burton before his academic career ended in 2004.

-Burton has an outstanding record of leadership and service, highlighted by inclusion in Who’s Who in American Law, and Who’s Who in California.
-His activities have included membership on the Boards of Directors for Pop Warner Football of Torrance (founding member); Center for Prevention of Child Abuse; South Bay Children’s Health Center; and West Los Angeles College Paralegal Advisory Board; Los Angeles Southwest College Paralegal Advisory Board; and other nonprofit organizations.
+Burton had an outstanding record of leadership and service, highlighted by inclusion in Who’s Who in American Law and Who’s Who in California.
+His activities included membership on the boards of directors for Pop Warner Football of Torrance, Inc. (founding member); Center for Prevention of Child Abuse; South Bay Children’s Health Center; West Los Angeles College Paralegal Advisory Board; Los Angeles Southwest College Paralegal Advisory Board; and other nonprofit organizations.

 From 2004 to 2006, Burton owned and managed ValdostaMemorials.com, LLC.
-He is a well-known memorialist, with numerous publications to his credit.
-During this time, he founded the Georgia Monument Builders Association.
+He was a well-known memorialist, with numerous national publications to his credit.
+During this time, he also founded the Georgia Monument Builders Association.

-During his long and illustrious, award-winning academic career, Burton taught a wide variety of courses including: Legal Environment of Business; Legal Aspects of Business Transactions; Legal Aspects of Business Decisions; Introduction to Paralegal Studies; Introduction to Legal Assistant 1; Legal Writing; Everyday California Law; Civil and Criminal Evidence; Personnel Law; and Fundamentals of Business Law; Marketing: Principles of Marketing; Personal Selling; Oral Business Communications; Management: Introduction to Business; Management Principles; Business Management; Small Business Management; Entrepreneurship 2; Advanced Entrepreneurship; Applied Management; Professional Development of Managers; Principles of Marketing; Contemporary World Issues (7 Habits of Highly Effective People); Introduction to International Business; Introduction to Business; Cooperative Career Education.
+During his award-winning academic career, Burton taught a wide variety of courses in Law: including Business Law; Legal Environment of Business; Legal Aspects of Business Transactions; Legal Aspects of Business Decisions; Introduction to Paralegal Studies; Introduction to Legal Assistant 1; Legal Writing; Everyday California Law; Civil and Criminal Evidence; Personnel Law; and Fundamentals of Business Law; Marketing: Principles of Marketing; Personal Selling; Oral Business Communications; Management: Introduction to Business; Management Principles; Business Management; Small Business Management; Entrepreneurship 2; Advanced Entrepreneurship; Applied Management; Human Resources Management; Negotiations; Professional Development of Managers; Contemporary World Issues (7 Habits of Highly Effective People); Introduction to International Business; and Cooperative Career Education.

-Burton was an accomplished educator with demonstrated ability to instruct and motivate his students while closely collaborating with his professional colleagues was a hallmark of his academic career.
+Burton was an accomplished educator whose demonstrated ability to instruct and motivate his students while closely collaborating with his professional colleagues was a hallmark of his academic career.
 He was enthusiastic about his work and committed to student success.
-He had the ability to recruit business owners to address his students, and he loved giving his students projects to interview entrepreneurs.
+He could recruit business owners to address his students, and he loved assigning students to interview entrepreneurs.
 Burton cherished the classroom and found it immensely gratifying.
-He was dynamic and overflowing with suggestions and reassurance.
-Burton had experience in creating lesson plans and curriculum targeted at a wide range of students.
-He collaborated well with colleagues while maintaining a high level of professionalism.
+He was dynamic, always overflowing with suggestions and reassurance.
+Burton had experience creating lesson plans and curricula targeted at a wide range of students.

-Burton has a special place in his heart for all creatures, but none more so than rescue animals.
-He always encourages others to adopt, rather than buy their pets.
-He is a patron to animal welfare organizations which engage in the rescuing, rehabilitation, and re-homing of mistreated and neglected animals, and supports, spay, neuter, and microchipping programs to help reduce animal overpopulation.
+Burton has a special place in his heart for all creatures, but none more than rescue animals.
+He always encourages others to adopt rather than buy their pets.
+He is a patron of animal welfare organizations that engage in the rescue, rehabilitation, and re-homing of mistreated and neglected animals.
+He supports spay, neuter, and microchipping programs to help reduce animal overpopulation.

-He supports fostering and adoption of shelter animals and is a so-called “foster failure” who fell in love with his fosters and adopted.
-He derives boundless joy from his canine and feline friends and, throughout his lifetime, has adopted numerous special companions.
-His pets have benefited him through the phases of his life, serving as substitutes for children.
-He enjoys animal-centered discussions, and his support of animal welfare, in both his personal and work life, has increased his capacity for compassion.
+Burton supports fostering and adoption of shelter animals and is a so-called “foster failure” who fell in love with his foster pets and adopted them.
+He derives boundless joy from his canine and feline friends and, throughout his lifetime, has adopted numerous pet companions.
+His beloved pets have benefited him through the phases of his life, serving as substitutes for children.
+He enjoys animal-centered discussions, and his support of animal welfare increases his capacity for compassion in his personal and work life.

-Burton has two younger sisters Emma Jean Fletcher Jordan, (previous brother-in-law James Larry Jordan) (Wellborn, FL); Lena Fletcher (Jerome “Jerry” Patrick) Heeney (Lake City, FL); and four nieces and one nephew; Emy Lenal Jordan (David) Delgado; Lillian Jinnette Jordan (Carlos) Class; Jordan Fletcher Jordan; Sean Patrick Heeney; Colleen Caitlin Heeney; and four great grandnieces and one great grandnephew, Shelby Brooke Delgado; Emily Grace Delgado; Haley Jordan Delgado; Larry Drake Kinter; Jinnette Nereida Class; and countless friends and professional associates.
+Burton has two younger sisters, Emma Jean Fletcher Jordan (former brother-in-law James Larry Jordan) (Wellborn, FL); Lena Fletcher (Jerome “Jerry” Patrick) Heeney (Lake City, FL); and four nieces and one nephew; Emy Lenal Jordan (David) Delgado; Lillian Jinnette Jordan (Carlos) Class; Jordan Fletcher Jordan; Sean Patrick Heeney; Colleen Caitlin Heeney; and four great-grandnieces and one great-grandnephew, Shelby Brooke Delgado; Emily Grace Delgado; Haley Jordan Delgado; Larry Drake Kinter; Jinnette Nereida Class; and countless friends and professional associates.

-Burton’s cherished pet pals included Sheba, Sam, Wimpy, Tiger, and Coco (family dogs); Tom the Steer; Dynamite, Prince, and Mammy (horses); Princess, and Charlie (cats); Melvin, the Scarlet McCaw; Muffin, Dusty, Bobby, Lucky/Boris, Precious, Jack, Walker, and Dolly (dogs); and others, were characters in the chapters of his life!
+Burton’s cherished pet pals include Sheba, Sam, Wimpy, Tiger, and Coco (family dogs); Tom the Steer; Dynamite, Prince, and Mammy (horses); Princess and Charlie (cats); Melvin, the scarlet macaw; Muffin, Dusty, Bobby, Lucky (Boris), Precious, Jack, Walker, and Dolly (dogs); and others, will always be memorable characters in the chapters of his life!